 Everyone loves a good foreign film every once in a while, right?
 This week, our guest Jan Lukas from German podcast ‘Kompendium des Unbehagens’ introduces us to the Japanese film “Air Doll” and his idea for a spinoff prequel.

-We’re up all night for a BRAND NEW EPISODE!
-Here’s what I’ve got for you this week:
+We’re up all night for a BRAND NEW EPISODE! (direct link) Here’s what I’ve got for you this week:

 Tam looks back at Doctor Strange’s 1963 comic book debut in this week’s episode, and tries to turn an unrelated story in the same issue into Marvel’s next big franchise.
 But– he hasn’t read the comic.

 With Wumi’s help, a two line synopsis for ‘We Search The Stars!’ and a bunch of nameless characters, can Tam make a good story?